wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 "Lattice pattern next," Rooke instructed Ivy.
 "Cross-hatching between the chevrons.
 Draw the lines to connect with the rail anchors."

 Ivy had practiced the technique with Tamsin, but doing it in the field, under pressure, with real stakes, felt entirely different.
 The chalk wanted to skip on the painted metal surface, and she had to press harder than expected to get clean lines.
-But gradually, the geometric pattern took shape—a network of interconnected lines that would redirect the seam's chaotic energy into the bridge's structural framework.
+But gradually, the geometric pattern took shape: a network of interconnected lines that would redirect the seam's chaotic energy into the bridge's structural framework.

 "Now the hard part," Cole said, pulling out his lantern.
 "We need to coordinate the binding.
 Three of us working together, tide cadence to match the river rhythm.
 Ivy, are you ready for this?"